Skip to main content

 Offered Fall and Spring Quarters

-Critical Community Engagement 120 - Offered Fall, Winter, and Spring
+Critical Community Engagement 120 - Starting Fall 2025 - Offered Fall, Winter, and Spring

 This project-based capstone course will require a community-engaged project.
 The result could be either an individual or group project, presented in a variety of media types (e.g., written, performed, film, exhibition, etc.).